meshenka/Detach-Media/README.md

 Detach-Media
 ============

-Because you can attach media but sometimes you just want to unattach them not delete all the thing !
+Because you can attach media but sometimes you just want to re-attach them not delete all the thing !